1 Shot By Police After Edmond House Fire

 One person was shot by police after firefighters responded to a house fire Wednesday morning in Edmond, police say.

-The Edmond Fire Department said it was responding to calls reporting a house fire in a neighborhood near East 15th Street and South Bryant Avenue.
+The Edmond Fire Department said officers were responding to calls reporting a house fire in a neighborhood near East 15th Street and South Bryant Avenue.

 While firefighters were on the scene of the fire Edmond Police responded to a call from someone who reported they had been injured when another person swung a knife at them.

-After arriving on scene, Edmond Police said they found the subject with the knife in the driveway of the home on fire.
-After confronting the man, Edmond Police said officers fired shots at the man.
+After arriving on the scene, Edmond Police said they found the subject with the knife in the driveway of the home on fire.
+After confronting the suspect. later identified as Ross Norwood, Edmond Police said officers fired shots at him.

-Ward said the subject was transported to a local hospital.
-Their condition is unknown at this time.
+Ward said that Norwood was transported to a local hospital.
+His condition is unknown at this time.

-Police and fire crews are still investigating what started the fire, but firefighters said the home sustained heavy damage due to flames reaching all the way into the attic.
+Police and fire crews are still investigating what started the fire, but firefighters said the home sustained heavy damage due to flames reaching into the attic.

-The identity of the man who was shot has not been released at this time.

 September 4th, 2024